Building to a Solution: The Elements of a Fusion Breakthrough

 “There’s a lot more to learn, a lot more to think about, a lot more experiments to do,” Herrmann said.
 “It’s hard to imagine a more exciting time for this program.”

-Along with the LLNL participants, researchers credited the experiment’s success to collaborators from Los Alamos and Sandia national laboratories, General Atomics, the Laboratory for Laser Energetics at the University of Rochester, the Nevada National Security Site, the Department of Energy and NNSA, the academic community including MIT and Princeton, and international partners including the UK’s Atomic Weapons Establishment and the French Alternative Energies and Atomic Energy Commission.
+Along with the LLNL participants, researchers credited the experiment’s success to collaborators from Los Alamos and Sandia national laboratories, General Atomics, the Laboratory for Laser Energetics at the University of Rochester, the Nevada National Security Site, the academic community including MIT and Princeton, international partners including the UK’s Atomic Weapons Establishment and the French Alternative and Atomic Energies Agency, industry, DOE, and NNSA.

 More Information: